ecorbisierSimplon/chefdoeuvre/documents/slide.md

 </div>

 <!--# Notes:
-Our category table defines task categories with names, descriptions a name and description, as well as options such as color, icon and audio preference.

-The colors, icons and audios tables are optional, making the application more pleasant to use.
+There is also a table for category table and the colors, icons and audios tables are optional, making the application more pleasant to use.

  -->